 The risk of hard-earned experience being lost between lab bench residencies still exists and that struck me as absurd.
 I asked myself what I thought was an important question: Why isn’t every scientific researcher using a digital platform to plan and document their research, even with free platforms available?
 What would it take to help give everyone the confidence and motivation to modernise?

 The evolution of protocols, the ability to cross reference past efforts and recall unusual results is what leads to serendipitous discovery.
 The founding concepts and IP for biotech companies, or pre-clinical data for therapeutic campaigns are largely born out of academic institutions.
-So shouldn’t every element of this research be tracible, searchable and secure?
+So shouldn’t every element of this research be traceable, searchable and secure?
 Shouldn’t this be taught to students and engrained into the daily habits of academic researchers?
 And shouldn’t the platform be accessible by every stage of a researcher’s career?

 I showed our testers the early-stage platform to see how close we were to addressing these concerns.
 Their feedback was compelling, so I joined Ryan and Deyan to be their Commercial Director.
-Together, we are focused on bringing these insights to life and building partnerships that will offer real value to our users.